 Run Module from the Run menu.

-If you are using Ninja, click the
+If you are using PyCharm, click the

 However you launch it, don't expect much, because your game only lasts a few milliseconds right now.
 You can fix that in the next section.